Mount Banks Summit Walk in the Blue Mountains

 2. Via the road

-This map shows both walking trails:
+This map shows those two walking trails:

-Map and route of the Mount Banks summit walk
+Map of the Mount Banks summit walk

 The first option is the shortest and most scenic walking track, but it is also quite steep.
 The views of the valley and the nearby mountain peaks are breathtaking.